WishfulShopping/WebExtension/PRIVACY.md

 ## This software uses user data

 The user can access and manage the scraped content within the wishlist option page.
-It is the purpose of this software to allow the user to compare all scraped the content and keep it for future reference.
+It is the purpose of this software to allow the user to compare all scraped content and keep it for future reference.

 ## This software has a login functionality